Assisted suicide in the United Kingdom: Attempts at reform

 In September 2024, Kim Leadbeater, MP for Spen Valley, was drawn first in the ballot for private members' bills.
 She announced on 3 October 2024 that she would introduce a bill on assisted dying, and on 16 October 2024, the bill was introduced to the House of Commons as the "Terminally Ill Adults (End of Life) Bill".
 The full text of the bill (as presented for second reading) was published on 11 November 2024.

 On 23 October 2024, the Senedd voted against a declaration calling for Westminster to legalise assisted suicide, although the proposed motion put to the Senedd was different to that of bill on assisted dying being debated in Westminster and broader in its reach.
 The motion was rejected with 19 in favour, 26 against and 9 abstaining.
 It was noted the Senedd that the Welsh parliament does not have the power to legalise euthanasia or assisted suicide, and the vote was symbolic.

 On 29 November 2024, the Terminally Ill Adults (End of Life) Bill passed its Commons second reading in Westminster by 330 votes to 275, the furthest stage reached by any similar bill to that date.
 The committee stage for the bill begins on 28 January 2025, marking the first of several evidence and discussion sessions.
 Over the coming weeks, the committee will meet several days each week, inviting experts to provide evidence before proposing changes to the bill, as seen in the current discussions.
 This stage allows input from specialists in healthcare, palliative care, and disability, as well as professionals with experience in assisted dying abroad.
 The bill’s sponsors aim to complete the committee stage by 25 April 2025, when the bill will return to the House of Commons for debate and a vote on the committee’s proposed changes.

+On 20 June 2025, the Terminally Ill Adults (End of Life) Bill passed its third reading in the House of Commons by 314 votes to 291.
+However, the bill ran out of time in the House of Lords so was not passed on its first passage.

+The Terminally Ill Adults (End of Life) Bill was brought forwards again but was rejected in the Commons on its second reading of the passage with a vote of 286 to 270 on 11 Sep 2026.